Yodale1000/PrakBS22/README.md

 - filedes = Filedeskriptor, das gemappt werden soll\
   https://www.youtube.com/watch?v=rPV6b8BUwxM
 - https://stackoverflow.com/questions/21311080/linux-shared-memory-shmget-vs-mmap
+>mmap method is a little bit more restrictive then shmget, but easier to use.\
+shmget is the old System V shared memory model and has the widest support.\
+mmap/shm_open is the new POSIX way to do shared memory and is easier to use.\
+If your OS permits the use of POSIX shared memory then I would suggest going with that.\

+Some hints:

+If you create your children via fork then mmap with MAP_ANONYMOUS | MAP_SHARED is by far the easiest way - just one call.
+MAP_ANONYMOUS is however a Linux extension not specified by POSIX.

 **fork()** erstellt Kinderprozesse.
 Returnt 0 zu dem Kind und ProzessId vom Kind zum Elternprozess\
 https://www.youtube.com/watch?v=ss1-REMJ9GA&t=0s